yihsuancheng/Aiseed/README.md

 * gimbal joy mapping
   ![](resources/gimbal_joy_mapping.png)

+### Sensor
+* this section will teach you how to add customized on the vehicle

+  ex. adding gimbal on the vtol

+  1. find the gimbal sensor in the following path ***~/PX4-Autopilot/Tools/sitl_gazebo/models***

+  1. add this sensor in the vtol with the following format and define gimbal's pose

 ### Convention
 * every modified models are all located in the ***~/PX4-Autopilot/Tools/sitl_gazebo/models*** with post_prefix ***aiseed***
 * every modified worlds are all located in the ***~/PX4-Autopilot/Tools/sitl_gazebo/worlds*** with post_prefix ***aiseed***